datdotorg/datdot-research/spec/v0.1.1-datdot_merged_architecture@2022.01.18/CONCEPT/datdot-service/modules/encoding.md

 ## `@todo` - QUESTION - ENCODING - PROOF_OF_SERVICE - COMPRESSION
 * // 4. @TODO: So how do we now make the encoding super long and decoding super fast ?

+  * make direct connection between
+  * many ENCODER and one PINNER
+  * to send differently encoded chunks for same hypercore
+  * put attester in between